dylanjcastillo/shell-genie/README.md

-# shell-genie
+# 🧞‍♂️ Shell Genie

+_Your wishes are my commands._

-An assistant to use the command line like a pro.
+Shell Genie is a command line assistant that helps you to use the command line like a pro.